KarinOldbring/hang-man/README.md

 * Test: Successful attempts at guessing the secret word were made.

 * Result: A message telling the player they won apperars, and the secret word is displayed.
+The player is not asked if they wish to play again or not.

+* Verdict: The player loses function doesn't work as intented since the player is not asked if they want to play again.

+* Solution: Add the run_game function to the else statement in the play_game function.

+* Test 2: Successful attempts at guessing the secret word were made.

+* Result 2: When the player wins a message appears telling the player they won and the secret word is revealed.
 The player is asked if they wish to play again or not.

-* Verdict: The player wins function works as intended.
+* Verdict 2: The player wins function works as intented.

 ## **Validator**